jloughry/fizzbuzz/README.md

 problem.
 Asked sheepishly by an interviewer to code up a solution ("please don't be offended"), any of them could do it straightforwardly in a minute.
-Yet on a forum like [HN](http://news.ycombinator.com), they put forth elegant, beautiful, bizarre, or terrifying implementations of fizzbuzz whose only purpose is to insert joy into the soul of a programmer.
-I haven't solved it in Haskell, or Verilog, or by running a DFA over a circularly linked list, or by bit-twiddling simulated flip-flops in C, but here is my solution, a fairly elegant implementation, I think, that follows good software engineering practice.
+Yet on a forum like [HN](http://news.ycombinator.com), they put forth elegant, beautiful, bizarre, or terrifying implementations whose only purpose is to insert joy into the soul of a programmer.
+I haven't solved it in Haskell, or Verilog, or by running a DFA over a circularly linked list, or by bit-twiddling simulated flip-flops in C, but here is my solution, one that follows good software engineering practice.

 There are all kinds of other ways I can think of to do this, using pointer aliasing side effects in C, self-modifying code in machine language, maybe using the bit mask counting